Act! Plugins Library

 actPlugin.init(window);

-Calling init will create the link between the Act! application and your application.
-You must pass the window object as that is the object that event handling for messages will take place from.
+will create the link between the Act! application and your application.
+You must pass the window

 Properties

-claims - returns a promise with the current user's claims.
+- returns a promise with the current user's claims.

-context$ - a stream object that emits the current context for Act!.
-To use this object, .subscribe to the property and pass the function to handle the context.
+- a stream object that emits the current context for Act!.
+To use this object, .subscribe

 // The entity is off of the `payload` property of the context object